Sherlock Holmes (2009 film): Critical response

 Todd McCarthy of Variety criticized elements of the script such as the representation of Irene Adler, stating that her character was "not very well integrated into the rest of the story, a shortcoming the normally resourceful McAdams is unable to do much about".
 Like McCarthy, Scott is critical of Adler's character, stating, "Ms. McAdams is a perfectly charming actress and performs gamely as the third wheel of this action-bromance tricycle.
 But Irene feels in this movie more like a somewhat cynical commercial contrivance.
 She offers a little something for the ladies and also something for the lads, who, much as they may dig fights and explosions and guns and chases, also like girls."

 Entertainment Weeklys Owen Gleiberman found the film "both fun and numb, enjoyable and exhausting", finding Strong's character one-dimensional, and McAdams "enticing in such a sweet Victorian way that it seems perverse for the movie to muffle the romantic spark between her and our hero."
 He felt that the film could have been better "if it had been an origin story, with Holmes discovering his lightning powers of intuition".

 Empire film critic William Thomas gave the film three out of five stars, praising Downey and Law's chemistry, but felt McAdams was underused, that "occasional bits featuring a farty comedy dog" were not funny and that "the narrative is simply too simplistic", but overall called it, "fun, action-packed".

-Catherine Shoard of The Guardian felt the film "baffles in all the wrong ways" and "what a curious way to do it".
-Jamie Rich gave the film one and a half stars out of five, was unimpressed with the casting, particularly McAdams, Ritchie's direction and called the film "proof that you can throw as much money as you want toward making a blockbuster, but you still can't create true talent where there is only a soulless approximation of the same."
+Catherine Shoard of The Guardian gave the film 2 out of five stars, writing that the film "baffles in all the wrong ways" and is a "hollow attempt at modernisation, and quickly grows dull".

+Jamie S. Rich, on DVD Talk, gave the film one and a half stars out of five stars.
+He was unimpressed with the casting, particularly McAdams, and disliked Ritchie's direction and called the film "proof that you can throw as much money as you want toward making a blockbuster, but you still can't create true talent where there is only a soulless approximation of the same."